 San Ygnacio is a decidedly white-collar town, with fully 91.37% of the workforce employed in white-collar jobs, well above the national average.
 Overall, San Ygnacio is a town of professionals, service providers, and managers.
 There are especially a lot of people living in San Ygnacio who work in healthcare (30.96%), teaching (18.78%), and food service (17.26%).

-Telecommuters are a relatively large percentage of the workforce: 39.59% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in San Ygnacio telecommute to their jobs.
+Overall, about 39.59% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, San Ygnacio does not have a public transit system used by locals to get to and from work.